scala/scala/14-the-scala-standard-library.md

 `xs(i) = e`          `xs[i] = e`
 ------------------   ----------------------

-Arrays also implement the sequence trait `scala.Seq` by defining an `elements` method which returns all elements of the array in an `Iterator`.
+Two implicit conversions exist in `Predef` that are frequently applied to arrays: a conversion to `scala.collection.mutable.ArrayOps` and a conversion to `scala.collection.mutable.WrappedArray` (a subtype of `scala.collection.Seq`).

+Both types make many of the standard operations found in the Scala collections API available.
+The conversion to `ArrayOps` is temporary, as all operations defined on `ArrayOps` return a value of type `Array`, while the conversion to `WrappedArray` is permanent as all operations return a value of type `WrappedArray`.
+The conversion to `ArrayOps` takes priority over the conversion to `WrappedArray`.

 Because of the tension between parametrized types in Scala and the ad-hoc implementation of arrays in the host-languages, some subtle points need to be taken into account when dealing with arrays.
 These are explained in the following.

+#### Variance

-First, unlike arrays in Java or C\#, arrays in Scala are _not_ co-variant; That is, $S <: T$ does not imply `Array[$S$] $<:$ Array[$T$]` in Scala.
+Unlike arrays in Java or C#, arrays in Scala are _not_ co-variant; That is, $S <: T$ does not imply `Array[$S$] $<:$ Array[$T$]` in Scala.
 However, it is possible to cast an array